EarthEngineering/protocol/EARTH-Protocol-english.md

-# Protobuf protocol
+# EARTH protocol

-## The protocol of EARTH is defined by Google Protobuf and contains a range of layers, from account, block to transfer.
+## EARTH's protocol is defined by Google Protobuf.
+It contains a range of layers, from account, block to transfer.

 - There are 3 types of account—basic account, asset release account and contract account, and attributes included in each account are name, types, address, balance and related asset.
 - A basic account is able to apply to be a validation node, which has serval parameters, including extra attributes, public key, URL, voting statistics, history performance, etc.

   There are three different `Account types`: `Normal`, `AssetIssue`, `Contract`.

       enum AccountType {
          Normal = 0;
          AssetIssue = 1;
          Contract = 2;
        }

   An `Account` contains 7 parameters:
    `account_name`: the name for this account – e.g. “_BillsAccount_”.